ChrisTitusTech/winutil/docs/contribute.md

 ## Testing

-* Test the latest changes of WinUtil by running the pre-Release and report issues you are encountering to help us to continually improve WinUtil!
+* Test the latest changes of WinUtil by running the pre-Release and report issues you are encountering to help us continually improve WinUtil!

 #### **Run latest Pre-Release**
    ```ps1